Contact management defined

 No two deals are the same, of course, so the sales manager must work out who’s best to play which role to achieve a pitch win or secure a long-term commitment.
 This will vary between accounts: someone who is ideal as the relationship lead on one account may do better on the delivery side with another opportunity.

-- What are the limitations of contact management systems?
-Contact management systems store names, numbers and notes, but they don’t always allow businesses to track interactions and manage relationships.
+A contact management software shops names, numbers and notes, but they don’t always allow businesses to track interactions and manage relationships.

-- What are the benefits of using CRM for contact management?
-Using CRM platforms for contact management enables businesses to access data in real time, integrate customer information, and collaborate from anywhere.
+Using CRM platforms for contact management enables businesses to access data in real time, integrate customer information and collaborate from anywhere.